When to Worry About Breast Pain

 Shingles, is a rash caused by the varicella virus, which can result in a painful eruption of blisters on the breast and chest.

-When is Breast Pain a Symptom of Breast Cancer?
+When Can Breast Pain Be a Symptom of Breast Cancer?

-- A new lump in the breast that does not disappear after the menstrual cycle.
-Most breast lumps are benign and non-cancerous.
-Cancer is more likely if the lump or breast mass has irregular borders.
-Often these lumps are painless or hard.
-But some breast cancers can form soft, round, tender or even painful lumps or breast changes.
+- New lump in the breast that does not disappear after your menstrual cycle.
+Most lumps are benign.
+It is more likely to be cancer if the lump has irregular borders.
+Some breast cancers can form soft, round, tender, or even painful lumps or changes in breast tissue.

 - Nipple discharge other than breast milk.

-- Enlarged lymph nodes under the arm or near the collarbones.
+- Swollen lymph nodes under the arm or near the collarbones.

-- Persistent pain that does not improve after two weeks or worsens despite the use of over-the-counter pain medications.
+- Persistent pain that does not improve after two weeks or worsens despite over-the-counter pain medication.

 - Fever and chills associated with breast pain.

-- A breast lump with irregular borders.
-Inflammatory breast cancer (IBC) is a rare and aggressive type of breast cancer that often does not start with a cancerous lump.
+- Breast lump with irregular edges: inflammatory breast cancer (IBC) is a rare and aggressive type of breast cancer that often does not start with an obvious lump.

 When Do I See a Doctor About Breast Pain?